HiPERCAM/hipercam/docs/reduction.rst

    circles in the lower-right.
 The comparison star is in the upper-left.
    [click on the image to enlarge it].

-In this case the target star has two nearby companions which causes three
+In this case the target star has two nearby companions which causes three problems: (1) the sky annulus may include flux from the companions, (2) the target aperture can include a variable contribution from the companions, depending upon the seeing, and (3) it is hard to locate the object because the position location can jump to the nearby objects.
+The set of apertures shown in |fig-setaper|
-problems: (1) the sky annulus may include flux from the companions, (2) the target aperture can include a variable contribution from the companions, depending upon the seeing, and (3) it is hard to locate the object because the position location can jump to the nearby objects.
-The set of apertures shown in |fig-1| combats these problems as follows.
+combats these problems as follows.
 First, there are pink/purplish dashed circles connected to the centre of the apertures.
 These are *mask* regions which exclude the circled regions from any consideration in sky estimation.
 NB they *do not* exclude the pixels from inclusion in target apertures; this is not possible without systematic bias without full-blown profile fits.
 Second, are somewhat similar brown/green dashed circles.
 These are *extra* apertures which indicate that the flux in the regions enclosed is to be added to the flux in the target aperture.
 This offsets the problem of variable amounts of nearby stars' flux being included in the aperture.
 Finally, the thick pink arrow pointing from the lower-right (target) aperture to the upper-left reference aperture (green circle) *links* the target aperture.
 This means its position is calculated using a fixed offset from the reference aperture.
 This is often useful for very faint targets, or those, which like the one shown here, have close-by objects that can confuse the re-positioning code.
 See the sections on :ref:`linked apertures <linked_apertures>` and :ref:`aperture positioning <aperture_positioning>` for more details.

 Reduction files
 ===============